ysasson-portfolio/text-analytics-spring-2026/assignment2/docs/reflections.md

 The model did fail on 1 of the "tricky" examples.
 I believe that it failed because of the way that the review started.
-It started really poisitve with "The visuals were beautiful", and that weighed really heavy in terms of the tokenization and vectorization towards the positive review. the words following were not specifically negative which made it difficult to properly classify it as a negative review.
+It started really positive with "The visuals were beautiful", and that weighed really heavy in terms of the tokenization and vectorization towards the positive review. the words following were not specifically negative which made it difficult to properly classify it as a negative review.